nualagr/readnreviewed/README.md

 This function is called on within the different views to identify the user in question and access their reviews and wish list etc.
 The cookie and its associated document in the the database are deleted when the user clicks the logout button.
 A hashed cookie is generated on each login, increasing the site's security.
-After reading about user authentification it was decided that this was beyond the scope of this project due to time constraints.
+After reading about user authentication it was decided that this was beyond the scope of this project due to time constraints.
-These changes were rolled back and the rudimentary user authentification of the session['user'] cookie was reinstated with the user's username.
+These changes were rolled back and the rudimentary user authentication of the session['user'] cookie was reinstated with the user's username.

 ### [url_for()](https://github.com/nualagr/readnreviewed/commit/8a6d67a0905226abbebbab747363011e105e2414)